ManishMallik/MachineLearning/README.md

 This Neural Network Model uses the Breast Cancer Wisconsin dataset from the UCI ML repositories.
 This consists of 9 attributes (we will not count Code # as that has no correlation with predicting the output), and 1 output, which can represent two classes: benign tumors (2) or malign tumors (4).
 We have a preprocess method that converts those class values to 0 and 1, respectively.
 Our train/test ratio was 80% of the dataset will be used to train the neural betwork model while the remaining 20% will be used for testing the model.

+The libraries we used are only for preprocessing the dataset, where we removed any rows containing missing values.
+We also imported numpy for the math, pd for getting the dataset, and matplotlib.pyplot for plotting the graphs.
+There were no libraries used for creating a neural network.

 Important note -> we retrieved the dataset by using this URL in our code: "https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data"